sozi-projects/Sozi-website/content/pages/en/tutorial-first.md

 Status: hidden

+> This page is part of the documentation for Sozi 13.
+> As we are currently in the process of releasing Sozi 15,
+> the content of this page is considered obsolete and will
+> be updated soon.

 This tutorial will introduce the basic features of Sozi.
 You will learn how to create frames and play the presentation in a web browser.